gromacs/gromacs/docs/user-guide/environment-variables.rst

         is default, but can be switched off with this environment variable.

 ``GMX_NO_LJ_COMB_RULE``
-        force the use of LJ paremeter lookup instead of using combination rules in the non-bonded kernels.
+        force the use of LJ parameter lookup instead of using combination rules in the non-bonded kernels.

 ``GMX_NO_INT``, ``GMX_NO_TERM``, ``GMX_NO_USR1``